 The housing sector in major Iraqi cities has been severely affected by the devastation and damage caused by ongoing conflict since 2003.
 The UN and various NGOs have responded to this crisis by supporting new housing construction.

-The expat community in Iraq is small.
-Those moving to the country are advised to not bring spouses and children with them.
-This makes expat life in Iraq challenging.
+The expat community in Iraq is small, and those moving to the country are advised to not bring spouses and children with them, which can make expat life in Iraq challenging.
 A major benefit of living in an expat compound is the proximity to other expats, which eases social interactions.
-There are also numerous facilities available to keep residents entertained such as swimming pools, gyms and cafes.
+There are also plenty of facilities available to keep residents entertained such as swimming pools, gyms and cafes.

 Majority of expats relocating to Iraq will have their employer provide housing in a compound near to the their place of work.
 The advantage of this arrangement is that the employer also pays for the housing.
 This takes the burden of finding a home away from the expat, as well as that of paying for it.
 Those who have lived elsewhere in the Middle East will understand that finding a suitable home in a new country can be difficult due to language barriers.